thifranc/shinken-webui-wiki-up/Installing-Shinken-WebUI.md

 $ shinken install webui
 ```

-The configuration file (webui.cfg) is located in the etc/shinken/modules directory and is self explanatory.
-You can look at the [configuration documentation](configuring) for more informations.

 Then you also need to install some python dependencies using pip (depending on your distribution, you could also install theses packages from your distribution repositories):

 ```